Home

 My grandmother continues to amaze me.
 She was divorced in an era when it was looked down upon.
 Then she went on to re-marry, this time to a husband of a different religion.
 Of course, her parents, William A. Bittlingmeier and Anna Bauer, were of different religions, one Protestant, the other Catholic.
 When Bill and Anna married, they agreed that religion wouldn't be discussed in the home.
 Their beliefs were different, yet fundamentally the same.

--------- Madeline M. Bogner and Paul F. McMenamin --------
+-------- Madeline Bogner and Paul McMenamin --------

 Madeline M. Bogner married Paul F. McMenamin, a Newark Policeman, on July 21, 1926, in Manhattan, New York.
 Paul was born in Newark on April 20, 1898, the son of James J. McMenamin and Mary Boettinger.
 He and his brother Raymond served in the Army in World War I, Paul with the Quartermaster Corps.
 After the war, Paul followed after his father and became a police officer.
 He was 5' 11.5" tall, weighed about 185 pounds, with brown eyes and hair, and a light complexion.

 Paul and Madeline had three daughters, two of whom were twins.
 The first daughter, June McMenamin, was born in Newark on June 24, 1927.
 In 1930, the family was living at 107 Willoughby Street in Newark.
-On December 18, 1932, the twins, Joanne McMenamin and Jocelyn McMenamin arrived.
+On December 18, 1932, the red-headed identical twins, Joanne McMenamin and Jocelyn McMenamin arrived.
 By 1942, the family was living at 115 Scheerer Avenue in Newark.

 In 1957, Paul retired from the Police Department and went to work as a mail clerk for the Newark Post Office.
 We referred to Madeline as "Aunt Mat", although other family members called her "Aunt Mad."
 I can remember growing up and saying "I want to be just like her."
 She always smiled, made life a fun game and was a ball of energy.